Eadgyth/Programming-Editor/README.md

 <li>Block-wise increase or decrease of the indentation.</li>
 </ul>
 <p>
-Further features for working with source code are ...
+Features for running source code ...
 <ul>
 <li>A basic console for showing output/error during running (or compiling) a program.</li>
-<li>Run a project by pre-defined functions or run self-chosen system commands.</li>
+<li>Run a program by pre-defined functions or run self-chosen system commands.</li>
+<li>Specify command options/arguments of the commands that run a program</li>
+<li>Compile and run Java code that is organized in packages and create an executabe jar
+    file of a Java program</li>
 <li>Set a number of coding projects which can be switched between.</li>
 <li>Retrieval of already defined projects after newly starting the program.</li>
 </ul>